Music, Drama, Dance, Performing Arts, Film and Screen Studies (UOA 33)

 Performing the musical archive: research transforming repertoires, programming and performance practicesCritical musicological research by Prof George Burrows and Colin Jagger impacted on musical programming and practitioner and public understandings of the performance and reception of music.
 Burrows’ ‘Pompey Messiah’ project engaged Portsmouth audiences and performers in critical discourses surrounding musical authorship and ‘Diva’ performance conventions through public talks, exhibitions and recreating an 1812 version of Handel’s Messiah.
 Burrows’ critical edition of Stanford’s Cello Concerto (2012) informed cellists’ in the UK, US and Mexico and Jagger’s critical edition of Gilbert and Sullivan’s The Yeomen of the Guard (2016) impacted on a leading company in New York City and the Sullivan Society in the UK to produce further research-informed productions.

-Transformative applied theatre innovations: impactful puppetry and storytelling-theatreThe applied theatre research of Dr Erika Hughes and Dr Matt Smith informed the Action against Covid Transmission (ACT) project.
-The project delivered training and developed resources to support communities in the informal settlement of Mukuru in Nairobi, Kenya.
-It raised awareness of the COVID-19 crisis and disseminated related public health messages through puppetry and storytelling.
+Transformative applied theatre innovations: impactful puppetry and storytelling-theatreThe applied theatre research of Dr Erika Hughes and Dr Matt Smith informed the Action against Covid Transmission (ACT) and Tupumue projects.
+The projects delivered training and developed resources to support communities in the informal settlement of Mukuru in Nairobi, Kenya.
+ACT raised awareness of the COVID-19 crisis and disseminated related public health messages through puppetry and storytelling.
 Hughes’ research also impacted upon military veterans in the UK and the US, helping them and their audiences to work through experiences and traumas of wartime service, and Smith’s applied theatre work impacted marginalised communities in the Portsmouth area.

 Collaborations and partnerships